maxgmarin/pupmapper/README.md

 ```
 pupmapper -i kmap.K50E0.bedgraph -o pupmap.K50E0.bedgraph -k 50
 ```

-The above command will run `pupmapper` on the input k-mer mappabilities (k= 50 bp, E = 4 mismatches) and output pileup mappability scores.
+The above command will run `pupmapper` on the input k-mer mappabilities (k= 50 bp, E = 0 mismatches) and output pileup mappability scores.

 ### Analyzing included test sequence

 If you wish to run an `panqc nrc` on a small test sequence, you can run the following commands:
+>🚧 Check back soon 🚧
 ```
 cd tests/data